lirbank/jest-environment-mongodb/packages/jest-environment-mongodb/README.md

 [jest-environment-mongodb-ephemeral](https://www.npmjs.com/package/jest-environment-mongodb-ephemeral)
 may come in handy.

+## Default mode

+The default behavior of `jest-environment-mongodb` is to run one MongoDB server per Jest worker and to set up a new database for each test suite.
+This means you have complete isolation between test suites and parallel test runs (workers).
+While great for running many tests (in for example CI), it is also slow, especially if you need to apply indexes to your collections.
+This becomes particularly painful if you use watch mode when developing.
+However, you can change this behavior with `--runInBand`, which will keep a single server running between test runs, see the next section.

-## Keeping the MongoDB server alive between test suites
+## TDD mode - keeping the MongoDB server alive between test suites

 When starting Jest with the `--runInBand` (or the alias `-i`) CLI flag, a single MongoDB server will be started and kept alive between test runs.
 This is useful when running Jest in watch mode, as it prevents MongoDB from restarting between every code change.

+If you need to apply indexes to your DB before running tests, `--runInBand` will give you an extra performance boost since you don't need to recreate the indexes for every code-change/test-run.

 The MongoDB server is also kept alive and shared between test suites.

-Just remember to clean up your database between each test and this should give a performance boost when developing.
+Just remember to clean up your database between each test and this should give a nice performance boost when developing.

 Example: